Amazon's Cyber Monday 2018 deals are here!

 Fire 7 Tablet, $30 ($30 off)Sarah Tew/CNET

-Update: As of Friday, Nov.
-23 at 12:00 p.m.
-ET, the Fire 7 tablet will be back in stock on Dec.
+Update: As of Sunday Nov.
+25 at 10:32 a.m.
+PT, the Fire 7 tablet will be back in stock on Dec.
 10. It can be ordered now for immediate shipment when it's back in stock.

 Fire HD 8 tablet $50 ($30 off)Sarah Tew/CNET

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 11 a.m.
-PT.
-Update: This specific deal has disappeared as of Nov.
-23 at 5:35 p.m.
-ET but is expected to reappear on Nov.
-24 as part of Amazon's Cyber Monday Deals Week.
-You might still see the deal at checkout as long as your cart has both the plug and an Echo device.